IgorChiriac/mvc-js-app/Readme.txt

 store the params for svg component in a config file

 *run the project
-run the http-server inside the marfeelApp access http://localhost:8080/ for loading the app access http://localhost:8080/tests/SpecRunner.html for running the tests
+run the http-server inside the mvc-js-app access http://localhost:8080/ for loading the app access http://localhost:8080/tests/SpecRunner.html for running the tests